Wheeling Island Hotel-Casino-Racetrack: History

+Prior to the race track, in 1890, the area was the location of the Island Grounds or Wheeling Grounds, and featured the only major league baseball game ever played in West Virginia, when the Pittsburgh Alleghenys hosted the New York Giants on September 22.

 Wheeling Downs began its life as a thoroughbred horse race track in 1937 and continued in that capacity until a 1962 fire heavily damaged the property, keeping it closed for the next 5 years.
 When it reopened, it switched to standardbred harness racing.
 During this period, attendance at the park languished.

 Greyhound racing was introduced in August 1976, in order to boost both attendance and revenue.
 It was at this point that horse races ended.
 During the 1980s, Wheeling Downs ranked third or fourth in the country in amounts wagered in the then 42 dog tracks around the country.

 Slot machines first arrived in 1994.
 In June 2007, as revenue from greyhound racing declined, Ohio County voters approved a referendum permitting table games.
 These were rolled out in phases later that year, with poker first appearing on October 19 and the other games on December 20.

 From fall 2012 to 2015, the casino served as the site of the Wheeling Jamboree, the second oldest country music radio broadcast in the United States after the Grand Ole Opry.